 - Baby changing tables are located in the 2nd floor restrooms of the Texas Capitol.

-- Please review all restroom locations within the Texas Capitol and Extension on the Capitol Visitors Guide .
+- View all locations within the Texas Capitol and Extension on the Capitol Visitors Guide .

 Public-Capitol Wireless Access

-- The Texas Legislative Council provides open wireless Internet access in the Texas Capitol and Capitol Visitors Center.
-The Capitol Complex wireless service policy and connection information can be found on the Texas Legislature Online Website .
+- The Texas Legislative Council provides open wireless Internet access in the Texas Capitol Complex for public use.
+Wireless policy and connection details can be found on the Texas Legislature Online Website .

 - Wheelchairs may be checked out at the Tour Guide office for use on tours.